TeselaGen/openVectorEditor/README.md

 	beforeAnnotationCreate: ({ //also works for edits (!) annotationTypePlural, //features/parts/primers
 		annotation, //annotation info
-		props //general props to the dialog
+		props, //general props to the dialog
-	}) => {
+		isEdit //true if this is an edit instead of a create }) => {
 		//a handler to hook into when annotations (features/primers/parts) are being created },